rcwelsh/spm12Batch/README.md

 The philosophy of this suite is to provide automated functionality with flexibility.
 Flexibility is found with respect to ordering of steps, naming of files, and folder organization, and does not require a rigid system.

-The purpose of the suite is to provide rapid processing, and more control of pre-processing to the investigator.
+The purpose of the suite is to provide rapid processing with **_extensive documentation and logging of processes_**, and more control of pre-processing to the investigator.

 Each step is single command.
 Each command takes various parameters to override default assumptions.
 The command can also accept a list of sessions to run.
 The processes default to running in the background, but can be configured to run in the foreground.
 By running in the foreground, you can also daisy chain the steps together.